Get me outta here!

 September 25, 2010 by Fossillady

 Straight-shelled nautiloids date back from the Cambrian Period roughly 500 million years ago and survived into the Late Triassic Period around 230 mya.
 That’s approximately 270 million years of living on earth . . . overwhelming and astounding!
-Their fossilized shells have been discovered all around the world in large assemblages and commonly occur in marine limestone rock.
+Their fossilized shells have been discovered all around the world in large assemblages commonly occurring in marine limestone rock.

 During the 18th and 19th centuries, all the straight-shelled nautiloids were named orthoceras, creating a wastebasket taxon and confusion.
 To clarify, orthoceras is a specific genus of extinct nautiloids restricted to Middle Ordovician aged marine limestones of the Baltic States and Sweden.
 And more recently to add to the confusion, orthocone refers to just the straight shell.